 • An SD card placed in a phone or a tablet never to be removed

 • A USB storage device attached to the Android TV, never to be removed

 So, this is the latest from the Android arena.
 Android developers get to work on such exciting stuff on a daily basis.
-This is the reason why Android is the primary choice for more than 40% full time developers.
+This is the reason why Android is the primary choice for more than 40% full-time developers.
 This field is exciting and rewarding at the same time.
-Cognixia’s Android Training is one of the finest trainings by industry standards and walks you through the entire Android ecosystem.
+Cognixia’s Android Training is one of the finest training by industry standards and walks you through the entire Android ecosystem.
 For further information, you can write to us at email@example.com